bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 invisible.
 We&apos;re just going to set the class name old content that class name equals hidden, because now we can just say display blocking on and we&apos;ve transitioned it down to capacity zero.
-Now we can just set it so displaying nine instead of display block at that point.
+Now we can just set it so displaying nine instead of display block at that point.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-18">2.18 Handling the Switch (4:50)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->